She/Her

 Imagining Others Complexly

-Catherine Slaughter is an early-career astronomer and PhD Candidate at the Minnesota Institute for Astrophysics.
-Her research interests are primarily in stellar astronomy, with particular focus on post-main sequence star populations (especially variable stars), and populations of stars in unique environments (like globular culsters).
-Her current project—co-advised by Prof. Evan Skillman at UMN and Prof. Dan Weisz at UC Berkeley—is a study of RR Lyrae populations in several nearby dwarf galaxies using JWST and HST.
+Hello, I’m Catherine!
+I am an early-career astronomer and PhD Candidate at the Minnesota Institute for Astrophysics.
+My research interests are primarily in stellar and galactic astronomy, with particular focus on post-main sequence star populations (especially variable stars), and populations of stars in unique environments (like globular culsters).
+I am interested in how we can use stellar populations as a probe to study galaxy formation and evolution.
+My current project—co-advised by Prof. Evan Skillman at UMN and Prof. Dan Weisz at UC Berkeley—is a study of RR Lyrae populations in several nearby dwarf galaxies using JWST and HST.

-Along with her research work, she dedicates herself to the greater astrophysics community through her roles as an Astrobites author, and an organizing committee member for Virtual Astronomy Software Talks.
+Along with my research work, I contribute to the greater astrophysics community through my roles with the Astrobites Collaboration, and as an organizer for Virtual Astronomy Software Talks.

-Her dedication to research stems from a lifelong love of and dedication to problem solving.
-This mindset informs the way she goes through the world as a student, a researcher, and (most importantly) a person—there is little in life that can’t be tackled with good-faith effort and a little bit of luck.
-She considers it an honor and a privilege to continue to solve problems in astronomy.
+My dedication to research stems from a lifelong love of problem solving.
+This mindset informs the way I goes through the world as a student, a researcher, and (most importantly) a person—there is little in life that can’t be tackled with good-faith effort and a little bit of luck.
+I considers it an honor and a privilege to continue to solve problems in astronomy.

-She is passionate about public outreach in STEM and believes that encouraging people to engage with science is an absolutely critical part of being a scientist.
-She believes in affirmative inclusivity in the sciences, and is always looking to work on personal growth and for institutional change.
+I am passionate about public outreach in STEM and believe that encouraging people to engage with science is an absolutely critical part of being a scientist.
+I believe in affirmative inclusivity in the sciences, and am always looking to work on personal growth and for institutional change.

-Outside of work, she spends much of her free time rock climbing, reading, listening to or playing music, weightlifting, and hiking.
-She is also a proud Chicago Cubs baseball fan.
-During her time in New Hampshire, she developed a love for hiking, kayaking and (of course) climbing, and would love to thru-hike the Appalacian Trail some day.
+Outside of work, I spend much of my free time rock climbing, reading, listening to or playing music, weightlifting, and hiking.
+During my time in New Hampshire, I developed a love for all things outdoors, and would love to thru-hike the Appalacian Trail some day.
+I am also a huge baseball fan, and will occasionally dedicate my data analytics and machine learning skills to baseball statistics on my blog, Tools of Ignorance.